testillano/h2agent/README.md

   In the same way you could address internal event nested objects and also leaf nodes with basic types (`ev1.path` = "/requestBody/engine" would retrieve "tdi" string as the event data source).

 - inState: current processing state.

+- txtFile.`<path>`: reads text content from file with the path provided.
+The path can be relative (to the execution directory) or absolute, and **admits variables substitution**.
+Note that paths to missing files will fail to open.

+- binFile.`<path>`: same as `txtFile` but reading binary data.